orill/orill/README.rst

 General Features
 ----------------

-:Small: Code and nuclear data are small (only 4 Mo)
+:Small: Code and nuclear data are small (only 4 Mo).
 :Fast: Vectorization and parallelization associated with Scipy is transparently available.
 :User friendly: ORILL is designed to address practical questions about isotopes inventories, decay heat, dose rate, photons spectrum.
 It is usable by everyone for 1D point-flux calculation at the speed of light.